01-edu/public/subjects/reverse_it/README.md

 ### Usage

-Here is a program to test your function
+Here is a program to test your function,

 ```rust
 fn main() {